TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 ## Step 2: Let's Register Commands

-**In Symfony**, we have to register commands in `services.php` explicitly or with PSR-4 autodiscovery, autowire and autoconfigure.
+**In Symfony**, we must explicitly register commands in `services.php` or with PSR-4 autodiscovery, autowire, and autoconfigure.
 Then we also depend on Kernel correctly injecting commands:

 ```php
 use Symfony\Component\DependencyInjection\Loader\Configurator\ContainerConfigurator;